CorneliaKelinske/first_blog/posts/2021/11-28-media_upload_to_database.md

 While step 1 was relatively easy, it took me a while to figure out the right format for the image and video display in my .eex template, and then, after I switched over to Phoenix 1.6, to find a way to do the same in my .heex template.

-Since I believe that storing multimedia files directly in the database is a good solution for small-scale projects, I would like to save those developers who agree with me there some time.
+Since I believe that storing multimedia files directly in the database is a good solution for small-scale projects, I would like to save those who attempt to do the same thing some time.
 Please find below the comprehensive guide I wish I had had.

 # 3. Prerequisites

 Before we get down to the nitty-gritty, let's make sure we are on the same page.
-I am assuming that you have set up your Phoenix project including your database and your uploads and user schemas.
+I am assuming that you have set up your Phoenix project including your repo and your uploads and user schemas.
 For reference, my project has an accounts context in which I am defining my user schema and my upload schema is defined in my content context.
 Accordingly, my /lib/my_project folder has the following structure:

 ```